WizBhoo/OCR_P05_Site_CV-Blog/README.md

 composer install
 ```

 *   Well done !
-The project is installed so you just have to go to [mon-site.localhost](http://mon-site.localhost) home page.
+Project installed !
+So you just have to go to [mon-site.localhost](http://mon-site.localhost) home page.

 -------------------------------------------------------------------------------------------------------------------------------------

 ### What you can do on this WebSite

-*   This project was the occasion for me to realize a CV Portfolio so it contains my personal background information.
+*   This project was the occasion for me to realize a CV Portfolio, so it contains my personal background information.

 <blockquote>
 Please don't use it for personal uses !